denten-books/plain-text/main.md

 language [@wellek, 22]."
 Similarly, Raymond Williams defines it to mean "mainly poems and plays and novels," as opposed to other kinds of "serious" writing that are "general," "discursive," or "the sub-literary [@william1976, 152-153]."[^ln12-engell] Sharing the prejudice for aesthetic reading with my colleagues, I would rather spend my free time reading Tolstoy and Shakespeare than poring over arcane printer and telegraph manuals.
-Implicit in that prejudice is an idea--professed by Kant, Schiller, and more recently, Tzvetan Todorov and Elaine Scarry--the belief in the connection between beauty and justice, beauty and the good, beauty and the upright moral life.
+Implicit in that prejudice is an idea--professed by Immanuel Kant, Friedrich Schiller, and, more recently, Tzvetan Todorov and Elaine Scarry--the belief in the connection between beauty and justice, beauty and the good, beauty and the upright moral life.
 I wish to avoid disturbing the foundations of that intellectual edifice, and only want to point out that, for some, beauty can also reside outside of artful discourse, and that others find beauty in the strangest of places, and that texts--their movement within and across cultures--present many problems not exhausted by the ethic or the aesthetic realms.
 Reading fiction (of a kind) for pleasure (of a kind) may indeed be a vanishing pastime, but that is not to say that our society has gotten interested in literature of all kinds.
 On the contrary, whole new disciplines have sprung up to deal with textual saturation: natural language processing, narrative generation, automatic translation and summarization, computational text analysis, discourse analysis, corpus linguistics, and digital humanities among others.

 Matters always central to the field of literary studies remain vitally important to the functioning of modern society.
 Literature broadly conceived provides fertile grounds for collaboration between diverse disciplines interested in the changing dynamics of narrative, interpretation, language, form, prosody, composition, dialogue, discourse, story, genre, authorship, influence, and text.
 It is in this core conceptual cluster of operational terms that I want to locate a notion of poetics, poetics capable of addressing not only the machinations of poetry and prose, but also of code, document, inscription, file, record, note, manual, journal, script, and archive.
 I imagine my fellow travellers as voracious omnivores of text, not finicky epicures of literature.
-Lovers of the word cannot retreat into the protected, if increasingly diminishing, realm of the Literary.
-A broad sense of the literary forms a vast textual domain that servs

-An attempt to limit the literary function to fixed definitions of beauty, genre, period, or format are bound to fail at
+This is not to say that I advocate ignorance, nor do I follow the Russian formalist poet Vladimir Mayakovksy who in the beginning of the last century called on his peers to "cast Pushkin, Dostoevsky, Tolstoy, et.al. overboard from the ship of Modernity."
+I hold instead that in the implicit perusal of the subjectively beautiful discourse literary scholars have abandoned vast and fecund textual vistas.
+In privileging the aesthetic, the study of Literature has tied its fate to that of an increasingly vanishing pastime--the leisurely reading of poetry and fiction, of a specific kind, holding a privileged form, sold as preferred matter.

-The aesthetic project, and fundamentally conservative project. scholars systematically excluded writers like Naguib Mahfouz into their curricula, and that many still consider Duke Ellington to be too "quotidian" of a musician to be mentioned in the same sentence with Bach.
-This very same logic forces our work to congeal around a narrow and conservative canon of texts that in a sense have already "proven" their aesthetic merit.
-Scholars working on "lesser" writers or with non-fictional texts are therefore placed in the awkward position of needing to justify the cultural value of the object of their study.
-The literary scholar often seems to be not in the business of studying literature, but in the business of creating or sustaining the cultural cache of his sometimes very small academic fiefdom.
-At stake in the distinction drawn by Said are the very notions of "aesthetic" and "quotidian" as markers of prestige--notions that encourage disciplinary infighting, tug-of-war style, by which much energy is spent in struggling to pull one's material from one category into the other.
+The logic Said's eloquent defense of the aesthetic merely continues a tradition of exclusionary criticism, which before Said denied writers like Naguib Mahfouz and musicians like Duke Ellington a place in the canon.
+The logic of exclusion on aesthetic basis places the critic in the awkward role of a taste-maker, limiting research to texts that in a sense were already "blessed" by the establishment.
+Scholars working on "lesser" texts and writers must expand considerable energy justifying the merits of their chosen subject.
+The defense of the aesthetic detracts from the larger aims of literary scholarship, substituting for critique petty arguments about merit and aesthetic distinction.
+At stake in the binary logic of aestheticism are the very notions of "beautiful" and "quotidian" as markers of prestige--notions that encourage disciplinary infighting, tug-of-war style, by which much energy is spent in struggling to pull material from one category into the other.
+In the meantime, literature is reduced to its ornamental function, as a "neat illustration" for otherwise empirical accounts of the human condition.[^ln12-menand]

+[^ln12-menand]: I am echoing Louis Menand's "the version of the humanities that would make many nonhumanists most comfortable today is the version in which art and literature are ornaments on or neat illustrations of empirical accounts of human life" [@mendand2005, 10-17].

+To limit the literary to a historically-contingent ideal of the aesthetic is to limit the project of literary analysis to a moralizing, prescriptive enterprise.
+A whole tradition of Marxist criticism reminds readers that prescription cannot be ideologically neutral.
+"Literature does not exist in the sense that insects do," Terry Eagleton writes in his introduction to literary theory.
+"Value judgments by which it is constituted are historically variable," he concludes, having "a close relation to social ideologies."
+For Eagleton, values are more than simple assertion of private taste, instead they refer to assumptions "by which certain social group exercise and maintain control over others [@eagleton1983, 15-47].
+Who controls what?
+My interpretation of Marxist materialism is considerably more literal than Eagleton's.
+I am interested here in physical mechanisms of control, not in their ephemeral ideological justifications.

+#### Two ways of interpreting NEA

+In trying to understand the incongruity of NEA's dour prognosis with broad theoretical models and demographic trends that describe the proliferation of text, I am confronted with two possible explanations.
+The writers of the report hint at the first themselves: to treat the ebbing of literary reading (in a particular mode) as cause and symptom for the general decline of the arts (and perhaps of civilization itself).
+I find that reading unacceptable, (1) because it is depressing and (2) because it smacks of historical exceptionalism.
+I strongly suspect that humanity's potential for innovation and creativity has remained relatively stable.
+The material conditions for creative expression may change (as in the times of political oppression, pestilence, or war), where the spirit endures.

+The second, much more palatable (and likely) explanation would question the very definitions of literary reading.
+Consider the possibility of online or digital literature that evolves along a different axis, where previous ideas of "genre" or "literary movements" no longer apply.
+To restrict literary reading to "novels, short stories, plays, and poetry" is to deny some measure of litirariness to song-writing, computer game and software design, and, in an obvious way, to non-fiction or, let's say, long stories of arbitrary length.
+Imagine, for example, excluding reality television from the survey on television habits, because the genre does not confirm to some normative sense of what television should be.
+The authors of the report concede the point in sometimes classifying readers by the number of books read in any genre [@NEA2004].
+But even that concession confuses form with function.
+What if "reading a book" begins to involve something other than moving one's eyes from left to right over sequentially numbered blocks of text?
+The conundrum reveals a strong methodological bias favoring a definition of literature as specific matter and form.
+A report that initially looks like objective, quantitative, descriptive analysis (that's the way things are) hides a qualitative, proscriptive program (thats the way they should be).

 [^ln12-engell]: See also @engell1988.